PINGGEZI/Conversion-Rate/README.md

 ## Exploratory Data Analysis

 ### Data Descriptions
-Before deep dive into the data, let's take a look at the descriptive statistics of the data and get a basic understanding of it.
+ Let's take a look at the descriptive statistics of the data and get a basic understanding of it.

 <br>